SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

 ```

 ## Features
-Here the main features provided by the library:
+Here the main features provided by the libraries:
 * LuigiContextService
 * LuigiAutoRoutingService